nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Display string: notification text.
 * Activity ID: the unique identifier for the notification.

-As of May 2018, NVDA announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues.
+As of August 2018, NVDA announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues.

 #### Tracking UIA events for controls

 The Windows 10 Objects global plugin also has ability to track UIA events for controls and log info  about them, executed via `uiaDebugLogging` function that takes an object and the event name.
 This function records the following if NVDA is started with debug logging enabled:

+* What the object actually is.
 * Object name.
 * Name of the event being logged.
 * App where the control can be found (specifically, the app module).